 You know how your best guests are getting to your restaurant, which will make it easier to circle important parts of the map.

-If you cater to foot-traffic, search within 1-square mile of your restaurant.
+If you cater to foot-traffic, search within one square mile of your restaurant.
 Is your restaurant most accessible by public transportation?
 If so, look at the nearby bus or train stops to see which restaurants are also easily accessible.